Our ServicesArranging a Funeral

 After the Funeral

 A short while after a funeral a member of our Bereavement Team will usually be in touch with the offer of a simple follow up visit.
 They’ll also invite any who are bereaved to our very special and warm group called ‘Cuppa & Company’.
 This monthly group is hosted by the Bereavement Team and is valued by those who come along.
 It offers good support and care, new friends and home-made cake!
-Meeting on the fourth Tuesday of every month in the Parish Centre Lounge at 2.00pm.
+Usually meeting on the fourth Tuesday of every month in the Parish Centre Lounge at 2.00pm.
 You don’t have to wait for an invite to come along!

 Special All Saints Service to remember loved ones